 In some databases, a list of available tables will appear in the Table Name selection.
-Select the table to store results in, or enter the name of the table manually if need be.
+Select the table to store results in or enter the name of the table manually.

 Once a valid table name has been entered, a list of fields in the table will appear in the right-most list under Table Fields.
 To the left under Project Fields is a list of points in the project that can contain data.
 To create a mapping between a Mobile Data Studio point and a field in the table, first select the point from the left list.
 The previous mapping, if any, will be selected in the right list.
 Click on a new field in the right list to change the mapping.

 Note the Guess Mapping button can be used to attempt to automatically create a mapping between the project and the fields in the table, by matching point names with field names.
 It will report which points were mapped successfully.
-If required, the _UnitID field in Mobile Data Studio won’t normally ‘Guess Map’ to a SQL table field of UnitID, however if after Guess Mapping other fields the _UnitID and UnitID are manually selected and mapped thereafter all should operate/populate properly.
+If required, the system _UnitID field in Mobile Data Studio won’t normally ‘Guess Map’ to a SQL table field of UnitID; however if after Guess Mapping other fields the _UnitID and UnitID are manually selected and mapped thereafter all should Guess Map.
 The unique session _GUID can be similarly manually mapped to a field in a database.